Multi-Objective Reinforcement Learning Based on Decomposition: A Taxonomy and Framework: Multi-Objective Optimization Based on Decomposition

 Various scalarization functions $g$ have been the subject of studies over the last decades.
 These allow the MOP to be decomposed into multiple simpler SOPs.
-Moreover, scalarization functions are usually parameterized by weight vectors, allowing to target different areas of the objective space.
+Moreover, scalarization functions are usually parameterized by weight vectors that target different areas of the objective space.

-\paragraph{Linear scalarization.} The most common and straightforward scalarization technique is the weighted sum: $g^{\text{ws}}(x) = \sum_{i=1}^m \vec\lambda_i \vec f_i(x) = \vec\lambda^\intercal \vec f(x)$.
+\paragraph{Linear scalarization.} The most common and straightforward scalarization technique is the weighted sum: $g^{\text{ws}}(x) = \sum_{i=1}^m \lambda_i f_i(x) = \vec\lambda^\intercal \vec f(x)$.
 This method is easy to comprehend and enables the specification of weights as percentages to express preferences between the objectives.
-However, this approach has its limitations.
+However, this approach has limitations.
 With this kind of simplification, the subproblems become linear, which means they cannot accurately capture points in the concave region of the PF \cite{marler_weighted_2010}.

-\paragraph{Non-linear scalarization.} In response to the limitations of linear scalarization, alternative non-linear techniques, such as Tchebycheff, have been investigated.
-Tchebycheff, also referred to as the $L^\infty$ norm, is defined as the maximum weighted distance to a utopian reference point $z$, expressed as $g^{\text{tch}}(x) = \max_{i \in [1, m]} |\vec\lambda_i (\vec f_i(x) - z_i)|$.
-Using such non-linear techniques enable the identification of points within the concave regions of the PF.
+\paragraph{Non-linear scalarization.} In response to the limitations of linear scalarization, alternative non-linear techniques, such as the Chebyshev scalarization, have been investigated.
+This scalarization function, also known as the norm $L^\infty$, is defined as the maximum weighted distance to a utopian reference point $\vec z$, expressed as $g^{\text{ch}}(x) = \max_{i \in [1, m]} |\lambda_i (f_i(x) - z_i)|$.
+Note that in this particular case, the goal is to minimize the scalarized values instead of maximizing like in the linear case.
+Using such non-linear techniques enables the identification of points within the concave regions of the PF.
+See for example the work of~\citeA{emmerich_tutorial_2018} for some visual examples.
 Intriguingly, some studies, such as \shortciteA{ishibuchi_simultaneous_2010}, have also proposed the combination or adaptation of various scalarization techniques to leverage their respective advantages.